 My parents are spiritually supportive and motivating, sharing my interests with many others.
 I always turn to them for help, and they provide solutions that often work well.
 Even when things do not go as planned, they suggest alternative approaches that often succeed.
 Their affirmation of these techniques forms the foundation for success.

-Impact
+Impact and Legacy

 How it reminds me of me

-I was diagnosed with Asperger’s at 9 but not informed at 13.
+I was diagnosed with Asperger’s at 9 but not informed until 13.
 I have always been considered weird, even after understanding right from wrong and it took me time to find myself which helped me to overcome the habits that made me a strange person.
 My purpose has been to discover my true self.
 Many view Autistics as burdens, yet some see their capabilities and support them.
 While I felt this way at times, I achieved greatness through education, writing, and advocating for the Autistic community.
 Autism is often labelled a disability, but organizations like the Autism Rights Movement separate it from physical disabilities.
 Neurodiversity, including Autism, can be seen as a gift, providing inspiration in life.
 Autistics, famous or not, have achieved greatness through various means, finding personal fulfilment.
 They have the right to succeed and pursue their dreams as well as find greatness in their lives, just like neurotypical people.

 THE END